vsao/verification/Rule_deck/Resistor/README.md

 All the above input files are put together in a folder.
 Then the following commands are executed in this path:-
 1. ` calibre -spice my_resister.sp inputregrule` generates the following output file:

+## regrul_mod.rul
+* Same as `regrule.rul` except macro definition.
+Here perimeter function is used to get W & L of a resistor insted of area.

 ## my_resister.sp
 * This is the spice file that is generated from layout.